Empirical optimal transport on countable metric spaces: Distributional limits and statistical applications

-This is due to the fact that the second measure $\bs$ is deterministic in this case. \item We will comment on condition \eqref{eq:entropy}, known from the Borisov-Durst Theorem (see \cite{Dudley2014}, Thm.
-7.9), in Section \ref{sub:summability}. \item Observe, that the limit in \eqref{eq:one_alternative} is normally distributed if the set $\calS^*(\br,\bs)$ is a singleton.
-In the case of finite $\calX$ conditions for $\calS^*(\br,\bs)$ to be a singleton are known \citep{hung_degeneracy_1986,Klee_facets_1968}. \item Parallel to our work \cite{del_barrio_central_2017} showed asymptotic normality of EWD in general dimensions for the case $\br \neq \bs$.
+This is due to the fact that in $W_p(\brh_n,\bs)$ the second component is not random. \item Observe, that the limit in \eqref{eq:one_alternative} is normally distributed if the set $\calS^*(\br,\bs)$ is a singleton up to a constant shift.
+In the case of finite $\calX$ conditions for $\calS^*(\br,\bs)$ to be a singleton up to a constant shift are known \citep{hung_degeneracy_1986,Klee_facets_1968}. \item Parallel to our work \cite{del_barrio_central_2017} showed asymptotic normality of the quadratic EWD in general dimensions for the case $\br \neq \bs$.
 Their results require the measures to have moments of order $4 + \delta$ for some $\delta > 0$ and positive density on their convex support.
-Their proof relies on a Stein-identity. \item We emphasize that our distributional limit also holds for $p \in(0,1)$ even if $W_p$ is no longer a distance in this case. \item The limiting distribution in the case $\br = \bs$ can also be written as
+Their proof relies on a Stein-identity.
+In the case $\br = \bs$ the limiting distribution is degenerated, in contrast to Thm. \ref{thm:distrlimit_one} a). \item The limiting distribution in the case $\br = \bs$ can also be written as